Active Deterrent Cameras

 Each camera features a strobe light alarm, high-decibel sirens, and speakers for transmitting custom, recorded voice messages.

 The deep learning algorithm within AcuSense technology allows you to recognize whether a motion sensor was triggered by a human, vehicle, or another type of object, with a false alarm rate of 2%.

 AcuSense creates a label when it identifies a person or vehicle, making it easier to find events when scanning through recorded footage.

 TiOC (Three-in-One Camera) combines 24/7 full-colour monitoring, active deterrence and AI.

-- AI-powered perimeter protection for detecting unauthorised personnel in restricted areas.
+AI-powered perimeter protection for detecting unauthorized personnel in restricted areas.